partlyhuman/wanwan-t-en/Wanwan Aijou Monogatari.md

 Momo: Which is best?
 You can't be compared like that.

 Judy: No way, no way!!
-You and me have been together SO much longer than Barley!
+You and me have been together SO much longer than Barkley!

 Momo: Judy....

-Earb: Judy, stop being jealous-mon.
+Muku: Judy, stop being jealous-mon.

 Judy: Hey!

-Earb: More importantly, Momo-chan, without Mr. Clock, you can't go back home-mon... what are you going to do?
+Muku: More importantly, Momo-chan, without Mr. Clock, you can't go back home-mon... what are you going to do?

 Momo: Yeah......
 But my grandpa is somewhere in this world, right?
 Grandpa's hobby was tinkering with mechanical stuff!
 I think he could definitely fix Mr. Clock for us!

-Momo: What is it, Barley?
+Momo: What is it, Barkley?
 There's no more bombs, you don't have to keep sniffing for them.

-Barley: *digs* *wan wan!*
+Barkley: *digs* *wan wan!*

-Earb: I wonder if he's saying there's something here?
+Muku: I wonder if he's saying there's something here?

 Judy: Kyaaah!
 A bomb?!